Transferring colleges is not a decision to be taken lightly.

-- Select your new college – With some college classes under your belt, you will be able to narrow down your school choices based upon what works and doesn’t work for you.
+- Select your new college.
 If you aren’t sure which school matches your goals and interests, you can use our College Search tool to help narrow down your choices and find the right program.

-- Meet with an academic advisor – Before committing to a college transfer, it is essential that you meet with an admissions counselor to learn what your prospective school has to offer.
+- Meet with an admissions counselor.
+Before committing to a college transfer, it is beneficial to meet with an admissions counselor to learn what your prospective school has to offer.

-- Know the deadlines for the transfer – Some colleges have strict deadlines for when they will accept students for transfer, while others have an open enrollment policy.
-When planning your transfer, be sure to take this into account.
+- Know the deadlines for transfer.
+Some colleges have strict deadlines for when they will accept students for transfer, while others have open enrollment policies.
+When planning your transfer, it’s important to be aware of these deadlines.

-- Secure your spot at the new school – Once your application is submitted and approved, be sure to turn in any deposits or requested documents before packing your bags!
+- Secure your spot at the new school.
+Once your application is submitted and approved, you’ll need to make sure to turn in any required deposits or requested documents to finalize your admittance and secure your spot.

 How to Transfer Colleges After One Semester

 - Speak with advisors.
 Your counselor at your current school can help you gather the materials you’ll need and help you understand the pros and cons.
-An advisor at your new school to fully understand their transfer policies and to find out which of your semester credits may transfer.
+An advisor at your new school can help you fully understand their transfer policies and find out which of your semester credits may transfer.

 Transferring Colleges Freshman Year

 When transferring in your freshman year of college, these are some likely steps you’ll need to follow:

 - Submit a college transfer application.
-You’ll need to submit an application and required admissions materials to your new school and request that an official transcript be sent from your current college.
+You’ll need to submit an application and required admissions materials to your new school and request that official transcripts be sent from your current college.

-- Gather all necessary documentation for your application including standardized test scores and high school transcripts, letters of recommendation, or personal essays.
+- Gather all necessary documentation.
+Documents for your application may include standardized test scores, high school transcripts, letters of recommendation, or personal essays.

 - Secure financial aid.
 Once your application is accepted to transfer colleges, it’s beneficial to apply for all forms of financial aid that you may need.

 Transferring Colleges Sophomore Year

 - Research colleges.
-It’s important to find universities that have the most transfer-friendly policies – while some colleges reserve places for transfer students, others offer only limited acceptance for transfers.
+It’s important to find universities that have transfer-friendly policies.
+Some colleges reserve places for transfer students, while others only accept a limited number of transfers.

 - Submit mid-year college reports.
-If you are transferring mid-year, have your professors sign a Mid-Year Report to submit with your application.
+If you are transferring mid-year, you may need to have your professors sign a mid-year report to submit with your application.

 - Meet with an academic advisor.
 It’s important to talk with an academic advisor to discuss the options you have for credit transfer.

 Transferring Colleges Junior Year

-The steps for transferring colleges in your junior year are as follows:
+The common steps for transferring colleges in your junior year are as follows:

 - Meet with an academic advisor.
-It can be very beneficial to meet with an advisor at your current school to go over existing articulation agreements and help narrow down your college choice.
+It can be very beneficial to meet with an advisor at your current school to go over existing articulation agreements and help narrow down your choices.

 Transferring Colleges Senior Year